shaunleeyx/Machine-Learning-Data-Analysis-Project/README.md

 |Wisconsin|AB 1035  Exempts pharmaceutical, treatment, and other medical supplies used for treating COVID-19 from the Unfair Sales Act, also called the minimum markup law, during the public health emergency declared on March 12, 2020.
 Failed. |-|
 |Wisconsin|AB 1038  Relates to the state government response to the coronavirus pandemic; authorizes limited autopsies for the death of an inmate due to COVID-19; establishes a civil liability exemption for persons who manufacture, distribute or sell emergency medical supplies to respond to the public health emergency.
 Enacted.|2020-04-15|
 <h3>Attributes:</h3>
+State: US State where the bill is proposed.

+Bill Summary: A brief summary of the proposed bill.

+Date of Enactment:  Date of when the bill was passed.

 <h3>Appropriate measures of the central tendency and dispersion for attributes:</h3>